Byzantine Emperors on Coins, AD 491-c.1118.

 ΠX for Polis (city of) Cherson (X is a chi in Greek)

-There are no coins at all like this from mints other than Cherson.
+There are no coins remotely like this from mints other than Cherson.

 Basil I (867-886).
 After he murdered Michael III, Basil issued coins with his sons.